amitay96/react-around-auth/README.md

-# Project 11: Around The U.S.
+# Project 14: Around The U.S.

 ### Overview

-This project is built using React, its main feature is a users profile with an avatar and a social media platform based on pictures from different users with option to like or dislike, and an option to delete the picture that saved only to the publisher.
+This project is built using React, featuring user authentication of a social media platform based on pictures from different users with option to like or dislike, and an option to delete saved for the owner.
-The Data is fetched from the API and updated accordingly.
+The Data is fetched from an API and updated accordingly.
 Optimized for the most popular screen resolutions.

 #### Design File Used: